Welcome to Unique Learning System

 - The lesson plan’s Instructional Targets offer a bridge between state standards and Unique Learning System’s curriculum and document alignment with your state’s extended standards.

-- Differentiated tasks outline individual participation expectations for each activity, allowing all students to address the state’s extended standards through the instructional targets.
+- Differentiated tasks outline individual participation expectations for each activity, allowing all unique learners to address the state’s extended standards through the instructional targets.

 - Topic Connections describe how the lesson is supporting the social studies or science standards-based topic.